coq-community/hydra-battles/doc/JFLA2022/README.md

 ## Requested by reviewers

+- Clarify who exactly founded Coq-community in 1.2

-- explain the motivation of a coq_makefile workflow
+- Explain the motivation of a coq_makefile workflow (both the general one and for generating pdf)

-- Clarify the new mathematical stuff (Section 2) (cf. the third referee's remarks).
+- Clarify the new mathematical stuff (Section 2) (cf. the third referee's remarks)

+## Planned

+- Add a mention of the referees in the acknowledgments

 ## Nice to have

-- clarify contribution to include:
+- Clarify contribution to include:
   - extensions on top of Alectryon for snippet processing and inclusion in LaTeX documents
   - tooling and workflow based on Dune+Docker+Nix+GitHub to continually test and deploy code+book

-- link to book files more clearly (ideally not the continuously deployed version, which will change)
+- Link to book files (pdf/zip) more clearly, ideally not the continuously deployed version, which will change

 - Add some remarks about the "Gaia diamond":
       -  Both libraries are quite big (even if we consider only the  `ssete9` module and its descendents)